threefoldtech/info_grid/src/documentation/threefold_token/buy_sell_tft/tft_metamask/tft_metamask.md

 ## TFT Addresses

-With MetaMask, you can buy and sell TFT on both Binance Smart Chain and the Ethereum chain.
+With MetaMask, you can buy and sell TFT on both BNB Smart Chain and the Ethereum chain.
 Make sure to use the correct TFT address when doing transactions.

 ### Ethereum Chain Address